inkytonik/kiama/wiki/PrettyPrinting.md

 ## Output filters

-The module `org.kiama.output.Filters` provides functions that may be usefully applied after pretty-printing.
+The module `org.bitbucket.inkytonik.kiama.output.Filters` provides functions that may be usefully applied after pretty-printing.

 Sometimes the pretty-printed output is designed to go in fixed space.